Policing before 1840

 Colonial police, 1840–1846

-When William Hobson arrived to establish the new colony of New Zealand in 1840, he was supported by heavily armed members of the New South Wales mounted police.
+When Captain William Hobson arrived to establish the new colony of New Zealand in 1840, he was supported by heavily armed members of the New South Wales mounted police.
 The first officials in charge of order in the new European settlements and surrounding districts were police magistrates, who recruited teams of constables.
-This system was also imported from New South Wales, which had been founded as a convict settlement and was rigidly controlled.
-Use of military-style police was intended as a temporary measure, until a society evolved in which most people would obey most laws.
+This system was imported from New South Wales, which had been founded as a convict settlement and was rigidly controlled.
+Use of military-style police was intended as a temporary measure, until a society evolved in which most people would obey most laws most of the time.

 ‘Lawless brutal and violent’

 Until 1846 police magistrates commanded local police forces in European settlements and their environs.
-They complained that they were never given sufficient manpower or equipment to keep the peace.
+They complained that they were given insufficient manpower or equipment to keep the peace.
 In 1843 Charles Robinson, a well-regarded magistrate in the Banks Peninsula town of Akaroa, arrested a notorious whaling captain named Paddy Woods.
 Woods had seized an American whaler and assaulted a constable.
-However, the arrest warrant was out-of-date and Woods, described as ‘lawless brutal and violent in the extreme … the constant object of terror and disquietude to both Natives and White men’, was released.2 He then sued Robinson for £1,000 for false arrest.
+However, the arrest warrant was out of date and Woods, described as ‘lawless brutal and violent in the extreme … the constant object of terror and disquietude to both Natives and White men’, was released.2 He then sued Robinson for £1,000 for false arrest.

 Armed Police Force, 1846–1853

 Under a new governor, George Grey, policing strategy responded to Māori uprisings in the mid-1840s by becoming more forceful, and supporting the military suppression of rebellion.
 The police magistracy forces were replaced in 1846 by a colony-wide Armed Police Force (APF).
 This was directly modelled on the paramilitary constabulary in Ireland, which at that time was a rebellious and severely policed country.
 The APF had formidable powers and resources to suppress disorder.
 Its members were disciplined young men who reported to their own officers rather than to magistrates.
-Their main task was to conduct armed surveillance patrols in both ‘tamed’ areas (towns and their surrounding districts) and ‘untamed’ (mainly Māori-controlled) areas.
-They were transferred frequently to new posts, on the policing principle that it was easier to order police to apply extreme force to strangers rather than to people familiar with them.
+Their main task was to conduct armed surveillance patrols in both ‘tamed’ areas (towns and the surrounding districts) and ‘untamed’ (mainly Māori-controlled) areas.
+They were transferred frequently to new posts, on the policing principle that it was easier to order police to apply extreme force to strangers than to people with whom they were familiar.

 Māori and policing